Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

 Where is Koh Lipe Thailand?

 Koh Lipe is one of the southern most islands in Thailand, near the Malaysian border and not far from Langkawi in Malaysia.
+This makes getting to Koh Lipe a longer journey than most islands in Thailand but you will be rewarded once you get there!
 Pre-covid, you could travel from Langkawi to Koh Lipe but, at the time of writing in 2022, this ferry is not available.